Stop Paying Credit Card Debt and Stop Worrying About It

 Reasons why you should never pay a charge-off when the collection agency first calls include that the debt may not be yours, you may restart the statute of limitations, and you may be able to settle the debt for a lower amount.

-First, read the summons and complaint to understand the claims against you.
+Debt collectors may sue you to force you to pay.
+If this happens, you should first read the summons and complaint to understand the claims against you.
 Then, file a written response with the court.
 Address each allegation, either admitting, denying, or stating you lack sufficient information.
 Include any defenses or counterclaims you have.
-Follow the court’s instructions for formatting and filing the response within the specified deadline.
-Consider seeking free legal advice or resources from legal aid organizations to ensure your response is adequate.

 What protections do I have if I stop paying credit card debt